Canvas Holidays sets up camps across Europe with Ingenico

 For more than 50 years, Canvas Holidays has been providing families with action-packed camping and adventure holidays in destinations across Southern Europe.
 Customers already travel from the UK, Ireland, Germany, Holland and Belgium, but Canvas wanted to expand into new geographical markets, taking direct payments from customers in whichever way they prefer.

-Canvas identified Ingenico ePayments as the partner most capable of navigating local market nuances and providing localised payment options, tailored to varying payment cultures.
+Canvas identified Ingenico as the partner most capable of navigating local market nuances and providing localised payment options, tailored to varying payment cultures.

 Customers who are not offered a familiar, secure checkout, in their own currency and language, are likely to become frustrated and abandon the transaction.
 25% of dropouts occur due to payment friction and Canvas saw localised payments as critical to building relationships and boosting conversion across its target markets in Northern Europe.

-Canvas’ initial relationship with Ingenico ePayments was born out of a long-standing partnership with Ogone, which is now part of the Ingenico ePayments group.
 Initially, Canvas was inhibited by a split reservation system between Northern Europe and the UK and Ireland.
 The two systems – old and new – operated with a parallel set of payment gateway IDs, causing irregularities and inconsistencies.

 Although the new reservation platform was making steady progress, Canvas hadn’t anticipated how long it would be using the old reservation system.
-Ingenico ePayments was identified as the perfect umbrella provider that could localise Canvas’ payments to international markets and work successfully with both reservation systems.
+Ingenico was identified as the perfect umbrella provider that could localise Canvas’ payments to international markets and work successfully with both reservation systems.

-With its consultative approach and dedicated account management, Ingenico ePayments guided Canvas through each stage of its international development, deploying a custom-built solution that would maximise conversion in Canvas’ target markets.
+With its consultative approach and dedicated account management, Ingenico guided Canvas through each stage of its international development, deploying a custom-built solution that would maximise conversion in Canvas’ target markets.
 Ingenico agreed to handle all end-to-end payment processing, from collection through to the acquirer phase including Visa, Mastercard, iDeal and Sofort.
 The integration process was smooth and the platform was launched in early 2016.

-Ingenico ePayments’ localisation team laid out a detailed payment strategy in each of Canvas’ target markets.
+Ingenico’s localisation team laid out a detailed payment strategy in each of Canvas’ target markets.
 Across Europe, Canvas’ customers can now pay in virtually any way they want, a huge benefit for the company as customer preferences vary significantly across the continent.
 Bank transfers, for example are essential in Holland and Germany but Canvas also need to offer Sofort and iDeal which are more popular than credit cards.
 UK however, cards continue to dominate.

 Since integration, Canvas’ customers have been overwhelmingly happy with using the payment options on offer.
 In Holland, more people are now using the gateway than ever before and payments through iDeal have far outstripped bank transfers.
 This means that Canvas receives immediate payment, rather than having it deferred via the bank.
 In Germany and Belgium, Sofort and Mister Cash have also proved to be popular ways for Canvas customers to pay.